jiyoonlee-0908/bible4l/replit.md

-✓ Updated player mode labels to "한 구절 반복" and "전체 듣기" for better user clarity ✓ Removed all advertisements - ads require actual app store registration for approval ✓ AdFitBanner component kept for future use after app store deployment
+✓ Updated player mode labels to "한 구절 반복" and "전체 듣기" for better user clarity ✓ Removed all advertisements - ads require actual app store registration for approval ✓ AdFitBanner component kept for future use after app store deployment ✓ Increased bottom padding from pb-20 to pb-32 to prevent bottom navigation overlap

 ## System Architecture